projectdx/css_codechallenge_submissions/README.md

 The design should:

 1. make data easy to understand
-1. visually cohesive
+1. be visually cohesive
 1. be responsive (small and large viewports)
-1. demonstrates well-structured CSS/SASS
+1. demonstrate well-structured CSS/SASS

 It does not: